saintedlama/passport-local-mongoose/README.md

 To commit the changed document, remember to use Mongoose's `document.save()` after using `setPassword()`.

 ### Static methods
+Static methods are exposed on the model constructor.
+For example to use createStrategy function use

+    var User = require('./models/user');
+    User.createStrategy();

 * authenticate() Generates a function that is used in Passport's LocalStrategy
 * serializeUser() Generates a function that is used by Passport to serialize users into the session
 * deserializeUser() Generates a function that is used by Passport to deserialize users into the session